Litigation is a problematic part of the business world. The Luis F. Hess Law Firm has the solution to your problems.

 Attorney fees may also be recoverable.
 However, that too depends on the facts and the cause of action being filed.

 The one thing any potential litigant must know is that if you are threatening to file a lawsuit, you must be willing to follow through.
-I do not represent clients who will rattle their saber but will not strike if the situation calls for it.
+Our firm does not represent clients who will rattle their saber but will not strike if the situation calls for it.
 Law firms that threaten to file suit but never do will develop a reputation as “all bark, no bite.”
 Hence, because of the firm standards, you can rest assure that any threats are taken seriously by opposing parties.

 Breach of Contract, Contract Disputes: When a party’s failure to fulfill their end of a contract results in delaying the transaction or injuring your financial or business interests, we can help you pursue effective relief.